 This takes some of the pain out of mountain biking and trades it for great views.
-Take the gondola up the mountain at Purgatory with your mountain bike and get access to miles of singletrack to explore on wheels.
+Take the gondola up the mountain at the Purgatory Ski Resort with your mountain bike and get access to miles of singletrack to explore on wheels.
 Divinity Flow Trail is a popular one.

 Looking to gain or improve your bike handling skills?
-The Purgatory offers biking lessons.
+Purgatory offers biking lessons.

 03 of 10

 Take the gondola to the top of the mountain and enjoy Mountain Yoga and meditation every morning Monday through Fridays throughout the summer.
 Every other day is one hour of open-air Hatha yoga or meditation, set in pristine nature on Aspen Mountain with an 11,000-foot altitude and views to match.
 Classes are inexpensive (but don’t forget to tally in the price of the gondola) and open to all levels.
 Afterward, either go on a backcountry wildflower hike or head to the Sundeck for lunch.

 Get to the yoga deck via the Silver Queen Gondola (you'll have to buy a daily sightseeing pass to use it, but it does come with sights to see).
 If you want save money and get in some more exercise, hike or even run up the trail.
 It will take you one to two hours, depending on your pace.
 And remember, you have to hike back down.Continue to 4 of 10 below.

 Go Mountain Scootering, Purgatory Ski Resort